MeridianConsensus

 Food safety and traceability mandates

-FDA's FSMA Rule 204 went into effect in January 2026, and dairy processors installed 94 new separators in 2025 to ensure pathogen reduction and lot traceability, with Alfa Laval reporting 14% order growth in North American food applications during Q4 2025.
+FDA's FSMA Rule 204 had an original compliance date of January 2026, though FDA subsequently delayed enforcement to July 2028, and dairy processors installed 94 new separators in 2025 to ensure pathogen reduction and lot traceability, with Alfa Laval reporting 14% order growth in North American food applications during Q4 2025.

 High upfront capital and installation costs